ehunt34/ehunt34/README.md

 -->
 You need not know my name, but you can call me Marathon.

-- I’m currently working on NeoCros/Neochromium.
+- Chilling
-- I’m currently interested in Linux, code, and exploiting software bugs.
+- I’m currently interested in Linux, code, and application programming.

 My devices:

 Laptop
-- OS: Arch Linux (borked rn) + Windows 10
+- OS: Arch Linux + Windows 10
 - CPU: Intel Core i5 10300-H
 - GPU: Nvidia GTX 1650
 - RAM: 16 GB DDR4
 - Storage: 1x 256 GB NVMe SSD, 1x 256 GB SATA SSD

 Steam Deck 512 GB
-- OS: SteamOS + Arch Linux
+- OS: SteamOS + QEMU/KVM running Arch Linux, Android x86, and Windows 10 AME

-Chromebook
-- OS: ChromeOS + ChromiumOS (in the future)
-- Board: jacuzzi
+What happens when a spring is compressing too far, then let go?
+It bounces back higher than if you pushed it less.
+Might explain a couple of things.